jsonzilla/UTL/docs/module_mvl.md

 **Note 1:** See ["Basic getters" section](#basic-getters) to learn how row- and col- strides work in `mvl`.

 **Note 2:** Strides are usually used in the context of views.
-In case of an owning matrix strides function as an additional padding between elements, while rarely directly useful, in some cases it can be used to reduce cache misses caused by a particulary "unlucky" alignment of rows relative to a cache size.
+In case of an owning matrix strides function as an additional padding between elements, while rarely directly useful, in some cases it can be used to reduce cache misses caused by a particularly "unlucky" alignment of rows relative to a cache size.

 ```cpp
 explicit GenericTensor(size_type rows, size_type cols, size_type row_stride, size_type col_stride, Callable<value_type(size_type, size_type)> init_func);